retooth2/xenharmlib/doc/quickstart.rst

-Notes in UpDownNotation do **not** define addition, multiplication and scalar multiplication, because the result is not well defined in notation systems that have enharmonic ambigouity.
+Notes in UpDownNotation do **not** define addition, multiplication and scalar multiplication, because the result is not well defined in notation systems that have enharmonic ambiguity.
 (Other notations without this problem might implement them).
 Notes can be transposed through the transpose method by giving a note interval of the same
 notation: